The Precision Bass was truly the first of its kind. Its low-end power and ergonomic design made the electric bass a rock band essential.

 Others like Sting of The Police upheld the legacy, sporting a vintage ’57 Precision bass handmade by Leo Fender himself.
 The iconic artwork for The Clash’s London Calling featured bassist Paul Simonon smashing his P Bass on stage in New York.

 The Precision was more than ready for a new decade and with that came a host of modern design changes.
-The company introduced its first bass model with active electronics, the Precision Bass Special, in 1980.
+The company introduced its first bass model with active electronics in 1980, dubbed the Precision Bass Special.
 Fender also opted to abandon the three-bolt neck-mounting system and return to the classic four-bolt method for all of its bass guitars.

 Soon after this, Fender’s production began to move overseas and Fender Japan was established in March 1982 while U.S. production was reorganized.
 From this came the Vintage Reissue series ’57 and ’62 models.
 These high-quality and historically accurate precision models would then go to enter the European market under the Squier name.